Royal Proclamation of 1763

 Just before Douglas retired in 1864, he asked Sergeant William McColl to survey reserves in the Fraser Valley (present-day Abbotsford, Mission and Chilliwack).
 McColl made a map with 14 Indian Reserves covering 39,400 acres.
 These might be considered generous, compared with what was eventually allocated to Stó:lō communities, but this was still less land per family than settlers were able to acquire at the time.
 Then in 1867, Joseph Trutch, the Commissioner of Lands and Works decided to reduce these reserves by 91 percent.

 Land which was taken away from the Indians was supposed to be “like a fruit tree” and from this fruit the Queen said she would give to the Indians for their lasting support, the benefits from the land— “you will receive 25 cents on every dollar raised on your land.”

-Our oral history, our sqwelqwel recalls the Crown’s Promise of 1864.
-Now today through the treaty process and in the spirit of our ancestors we are moving forward to deal with those historic questions, those promises and recognition of our aboriginal rights.
+Our oral history, our sqwélqwel recalls Douglas’s Promise and the Crown’s Promise of 1864.
+Now today through the treaty process and in the spirit of our ancestors we are moving forward to deal with those historic questions, those promises and recognition of our Aboriginal rights.

 The Stó:lō have been fighting for Aboriginal Rights & Title to their traditional territory for more than 150 years.